captainepoch/marvelapp/README.md

 # Marvel API

-This is a client to list and see the detail of Marvel's character roaster.
+This is a client to list and see the detail of Marvel's character roster.

 ## How to build